-This handout will tell you what to do before, during, and after an endometrial biopsy.
+This handout will tell you about your endometrial biopsy.
+It will tell you what to do before during and after the test.

 Eat a light meal or snack at least one hour before the test (do not arrive fasting).